Scientists Say Japanese Monkeys Are Having 'Sexual Interactions' With Deer

 So.
 What does this all mean?

-Sexual interactions between animals of different species are not unheard of (even when you take human behavior out of the equation.)
+Sexual interactions between animals of different species are not unheard of (even when you take human behavior out of the equation).
 But most of them don't look like these monkey-deer consortships.

 Often the animals are of very similar, related species, and the mating might just be a case of mistaken identity.
 Clearly, that's not the case here.
 Writing with significant understatement, the researchers note that "this interpretation is implausible in our case because the anatomical differences between Japanese macaques and sika deer are profound."